neutron-org/neutron-docs/docs/tutorials/onboarding/part-3-building-simple-web-app.md

   <ChainProvider
     chains={[...chains, localnetChain]}
     assetLists={[...assets, localnetAssets]}
-    // We need to specify gas price to be able to sign transactions
+    // We need to specify gas price to be able to sign transactions.
-    // The provided value works just fine for the localnet signerOptions={{
+    // The provided value works just fine for the localnet. signerOptions={{
       signingCosmwasm: () => ({
         gasPrice: GasPrice.fromString('0.01untrn'),